UnumID/Server-SDK-Typescript/README.md

   - *subject:* Verification Request: [verifier_name]
   - *body:* Click here to complete: [deep_link]

-The verifier is corresponding to the presentation request from which the deeplink references.
+**Note**: The verifier is corresponding to the presentation request from which the deeplink references.
 Because you are the acting verifier, the name will be what ever you provided as the name to [registerVerifier](###registerVerifier).

 Parameters
 ```typescript